Shakshuka gets everyone to the breakfast table, usually for seconds! This exciting recipe is so easy to make and ‘wow’s diners every time!

 What is Shakshuka?

-A healthy scoop of the sauce is served with one or two of the eggs (my teen son came back for a total of three helpings) and some crusty bread for dipping.
+A large scoop of the sauce is served with one or two of the eggs.
+My teen son came back for a total of three helpings!

 How Is ‘Shakshuka’ Pronounced?